babab/DisPass/README.rst

 Please use the Issue tracker at github: https://github.com/babab/DisPass/issues

-You can also visit #dispass at OFTC (irc.oftc.net) with your favorite IRC client.
+You can also visit #dispass at Freenode and/or OFTC with your favorite IRC client.